nndda/Theatre/README.md

 Call functions only at specific points in the Dialogue.
 ```
 Dia:
-    "
-    Let me brighten up the room a little...{d = 1.1}
+    "Let's brighten up the room a little...{d = 1.1}
     {0}
-    there we go.
+    there we go."
-    "

 # Call this function using its index: {0}
     Background.set_brightness(1.0)